By Patrick Vala-Haymes

 “Did you think we would not find you?”

 My mother clasped me under the arms and hoisted me into the cold air.
 Even as I fought my capture, I did not let go of my half-eaten apple.
-I reached for my father, but he was no help.
+I reached for my father, but he was of no help.
 He raised his hammer and was immediately felled by the man’s fist.
 He rocked backward against the forge and blinked his eyes as if he could not see me.
 But this was no game.
 My father did not rise or turn to me.
 He shuddered as he fought for balance.

 Strange hands tore me from my mother’s arms.
 I was too confused to feel frightened.
 The man fisted my shirt and pinned me to the work table.
 He pressed his damp thumb into the hollow of my throat.